W W W W World Wide Web Witness Inc. Home Page Contents Page for Volume What is New

 Then is the word of God despised, no more a problem...
 Then man contests it, pushes it back into His mouth, while enlarging his puny assault forces.
 Then the word of God is bypassed, the means of creation are equated with a mode of discipline and blasphemy is the pulpiteer.
 Toying with this scenario is unwise; trifling with time in such philosophic invasions of thought, to allow a different universe with a different scene, a different sin setting and consequence, this too is unwise.
 When the lava flows, it is best to avoid it, and move elsewhere.
 While it is hot, it is not helpful.

 Now therefore the comparatively mild case of making a thousand years a day, to which we earlier referred, this is not by these means justified.
 This is not to do that; but it is utterly to differentiate it from the contemporary issues before us.
-In fact, at this time, as Professor Lubenow (infra) for one well sums up in his charts of fossils, and Professor Oxnard (supra) has stressed, we are in no position to make time the optional matter that Ross would have it, if the Bible is to be followed; and this applies quite apart from the error he made on the topic of death.
+In fact, at this time, as Professor Lubenow (Bones of Contention, esp.
+Ch.
+16, and infra) for one well sums up as in his charts of fossils, and in an arena where Professor Oxnard (supra) has laid due stress, we are in no position to make time the optional matter that Ross would have it, if the Bible is to be followed; and this applies quite apart from the error he made on the topic of death.
 For homo sapiens remains, on current geological theory of the common type, go back millions of years; and despite Ross, human tracks of numerous kinds, some readily followed step by step (pp. 204-208 supra), go back to vast 'ages'.

 The (relatively) trifling vanities of some writers who did not approach Genesis with sufficient contextual fidelity, is irrelevant to the efforts to divorce the text from the word of God and place it in the hands of the materialist receivers, enshrined in their palatial chronological halls, for purposes of their own.
 The word of God is not available for captivity, and there is no 'peace' in acting in proprietary, manner, as if to harass it, as if it were some Communist prisoner, into conformity to the Party line.
 And what is that line ?
 Mere confusion, and ignoring of vast evidences that will not conform to their concepts, while allowing philosophy to masquerade in its presuppositions as if it were the voice of evidence!
 They did it before; far more now do they repeat the ancient process.
 It profits nothing.